willsmythe/caching-templates/README.md

 2. If your pipeline runs on a Microsoft-hosted agent, no additional configuation or software is required.

 3. If your pipeline runs on a self-hosted agent, make sure the following software is installed:
+   * Git
    * Node.js 8.x or higher
    * `tar` in your $PATH (for Linux or macOS)
    * `7z` in your %PATH% (for Windows)

+### Limitations

+1. Currently only works with jobs that have a single `CacheBeta@0` step

+2. For container jobs, the same software required for self-hosted agents (see above) is required in the container

 ### Step 1: import steps into your pipeline